okeeffed/developer-notes/manual/Big-Data/Tools-And-Technologies.md

 Hadoop is a very significant player in the Big Data landscape.

 It's an open-sourced framework for distributed storage and processing of very large data sets.

+Originally built in 2005 by a Yahoo engineer.